ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set/index.md

 The following example demonstrates how the Set Filter can be enabled.
 Note the following:

-- The **Athlete** column has `filter=true` which defaults to the Set Filter as this example is using ag-Grid Enterprise.
+- The **Athlete** column has `filter=true` which defaults to the Set Filter as this example is using AG Grid Enterprise.
 - The **Country** column is explicitly configured to use the Set Filter using `filter='agSetColumnFilter'`.
 - All other columns are configured to use the [Number Filter](../filter-number/) using `filter='agNumberColumnFilter'`.
 - Filters can be accessed from the [Column Menu](../column-menu/) or by clicking on the filter icon in the [Floating Filters](../floating-filters/).